cfnptr/garden/BUILDING.md

 1. Download latest version from [vulkan.lunarg.com](https://vulkan.lunarg.com) for **macOS**
 2. During **Select Components** screen "System Global Installation" should be checked

-To build the engine you will only need The Vulkan SDK Core components.
+To build the project you will only need The Vulkan SDK Core components.

 # Build Project